DivineOps/sasha-rosenbaum-site/content/blog/anatomy-of-customer-presentation/index.md

 title: "The Anatomy of a Customer Presentation"
 date: 2021-04-18T00:00:00-05:00
 draft: false
-# summary: "Sasha presenting to an audience"
+summary: "This post is highlighting the differences in the anatomy of a customer presentation compared to a narrative-oriented conference talk"
-# summaryImage: "/images/blog/anatomy-of-customer-presentation/sasha-on-stage.jpg"
+summaryImage: "sasha-on-stage.jpg"
 hideLastModified: false
 ---